Tibet: Name and languages

-The language has numerous regional dialects which are generally not mutually intelligible.
-It is employed throughout the Tibetan plateau and Bhutan and is also spoken in parts of Nepal and northern India, such as Sikkim.
-In general, the dialects of central Tibet (including Lhasa), Kham, Amdo and some smaller nearby areas are considered Tibetan dialects.
-Other forms, particularly Dzongkha, Sikkimese, Sherpa, and Ladakhi, are considered by their speakers, largely for political reasons, to be separate languages.
-However, if the latter group of Tibetan-type languages are included in the calculation, then 'greater Tibetan' is spoken by approximately 6 million people across the Tibetan Plateau.
-Tibetan is also spoken by approximately 150,000 exile speakers who have fled from modern-day Tibet to India and other countries.
+Linguists generally classify Tibetic languages under the Tibeto-Burman branch of the Sino-Tibetan language family.
+They come in numerous dialects which are generally not mutually intelligible.
+Tibetic languages are spoken across the Tibetan plateau, Bhutan, parts of Nepal, and northern India such as Sikkim.
+In general, dialects of central Tibet (including the prestige Lhasa variety), Kham, Amdo and some smaller nearby areas are considered Tibetan dialects.
+Other forms, particularly Dzongkha, Sikkimese, Sherpa, and Ladakhi, are considered by their speakers to be separate languages largely for political reasons.
+However, if the latter group is included in the calculation, then 'greater Tibetan' is spoken by approximately 6 million people in the region and about 150,000 speakers in exile.

-Although spoken Tibetan varies according to the region, the written language, based on Classical Tibetan, is consistent throughout.
-This is probably due to the long-standing influence of the Tibetan empire, whose rule embraced (and extended at times far beyond) the present Tibetan linguistic area, which runs from Gilgit Baltistan in the west to Yunnan and Sichuan in the east, and from north of Qinghai Lake south as far as Bhutan.
-The Tibetan language has its own script which it shares with Ladakhi and Dzongkha, and which is derived from the ancient Indian Brāhmī script.
+Although spoken Tibetan varies according to the region, the written language based on Classical Tibetan is consistent throughout.
+This is probably due to the long-standing influence of the Tibetan empire, whose rule encompassed and at times extended beyond the present Tibetan linguistic area, from Gilgit-Baltistan in the west to Yunnan and Sichuan in the east and from north of Qinghai Lake to as far south as Bhutan.
+The Tibetan script, which is used for Ladakhi and Dzongkha as well, is derived from the ancient Indian Brahmi script.

 Starting in 2001, the local deaf sign languages of Tibet were standardized, and Tibetan Sign Language is now being promoted across the country.

-The first Tibetan-English dictionary and grammar book was written by Alexander Csoma de Kőrös in 1834.